ConductionNL/waardepapieren/SECURITY.md

 ## So what should you do?
 -	Follow the steps to regularly merge updates from the common ground proto repository into your codebase
--	Use the provided travis ci scipting
+-	Use the provided GitHub Actions CI scipting